GorbagWallet/gorbag-test-dapp/README.md

 # TrashMarket - Gorbagana Test DApp

 This is a test DApp marketplace built to test the Gorbag wallet extension connection functionality.
-It allows users to connect their Gorbag wallet, view their balance, and perform mock transactions (self-to-self transfers) to test the wallet integration.
+It allows users to connect their Gorbag wallet, view their balance, and perform real transactions settled on the Gorbagana network to test the wallet integration.

 ## Features

 - Wallet connection/disconnection functionality
 - Display of connected wallet address and balance
 - Mock marketplace with sample NFTs
-- Mock transaction functionality (transfers a small amount to self)
+- Transaction functionality (transfers a small amount to self)
 - Product filtering by category

 ## Setup